Esri/cad-bim-scripts/Samples/Update Scene Layers from a Folder of CAD and BIM/readme.md

 # Update Scene Layers from a Folder of CAD and BIM

-Create, share, and replace existing web scene layers for a collection of updated CAD and BIM files.
+Replace existing web scene layers for a collection of updated CAD and BIM files.

 ![Output-SLPK](https://github.com/user-attachments/assets/c8a8069a-de04-46d5-80c4-09b5563b3a7f)